- Approach on Breast Reconstruction

 When can I have breast reconstruction?

 Breast reconstruction can be done at the time of your mastectomy (immediate) or weeks, months, or even years later (delayed).
-The decision to have immediate or delayed reconstruction depends on many factors that Dr. Zemmel at Richmond Aesthetic Surgery takes into consideration:
+The decision to have immediate or delayed reconstruction depends on many factors that Dr. Zemmel and Dr. Reddy take into consideration:

 - Breast cancer stage